 - or look at the members personal websites for most up-to-date information

 O. Koller, H. Ney, and R. Bowden.
 Read My Lips: Continuous Signer Independent Weakly Supervised Viseme Recognition.
-In Proceedings of the 13th European Conference on Computer Vision (ECCV 2014), Zurich, Switzerland, September 2014.
+In Proceedings of the 13th European Conference on Computer Vision (ECCV 2014), pages 281-296, Zurich, Switzerland, September 2014.

 M. Hamdani, P. Doetsch, and H. Ney.
 Improvement of Context Dependent Modeling For Arabic Handwriting Recognition.
 In International Conference on Frontiers in Handwriting Recognition (ICFHR), pages 494-499, Crete, Greece, September 2014.

 E. Ong, O. Koller, N. Pugeault, and R. Bowden.
 Sign Spotting using Hierarchical Sequential Patterns with Temporal Intervals.
-In IEEE Conference on Computer Vision and Pattern Recognition (CVPR), Columbus, OH, USA, June 2014.
+In IEEE Conference on Computer Vision and Pattern Recognition (CVPR), pages 1931-1938, Columbus, OH, USA, June 2014.

 O. Koller, H. Ney, and R. Bowden.
 Weakly Supervised Automatic Transcription of Mouthings for Gloss-Based Sign Language Corpora.
 In LREC Workshop on the Representation and Processing of Sign Languages: Beyond the Manual Channel, pages 98-94, Reykjavik, Iceland, May 2014.